dirigible-io/dirigible-io.github.io/help/setup_sapcp.md

 Steps
 ---
-There are two ways to set up Eclipse Dirigible on SAP Cloud Platform.
+There are two ways to set up Eclipse Dirigible in the Neo environment of SAP Cloud Platform.
 You can either use console client commands or the SAP Cloud Platform Cockpit.

 Using the Console Client
 ---